AndreaBot/Pix-Flow/README.md

-Struggling to find some new cool wallpaperss for your phone?
+Struggling to find some new cool wallpapers for your phone?

 Stress no more, Introducing Pix Flow!